MustafaCeylan0/MustafaCeylan0/README.md

 # 💫 About Me:
+Hello!
+I'm Mustafa Ceylan, a software engineer who builds projects.
+I have experience in web development, mobile applications, and game development.
+I'm always working to improve my skills and learn new technologies.

+I finished my Bachelor of Science in Computer Engineering at Abdullah Gül University.
+Now, I'm pursuing a Master of Science in Computer Science at the Karlsruhe Institute of Technology (KIT).
+My GRE scores are 170/170 in Quantitative Reasoning, 156/170 in Verbal Reasoning, and 3.5/6.0 in Analytical Writing.

-Hello, I am a  software engineer that has spent most of his time building projects.
-I have had experience on developing websites, mobile applications and games.
-I am focused on improving my skills and learning new technologies everyday.
-I currently work as a fullstack developer at Ferre Femaş.
-I use ASP.NET .NET Web Forms Razor Pages and DevExpress in my daily work flow.
-My english level is C1, with an IELTS score of 8 overall.
+I worked as a full-stack developer at Ferre Femaş.
+There, I used ASP.NET, .NET Web Forms, Razor Pages, and DevExpress every day.
+My English level is C1, and I have an IELTS overall score of 8.0.

 [Visit my website](https://mustafaceylan.dev/).